All Episodes

 I mean, that's just not the way the president's mind works, and that's not where his commitment is.

-But in terms of a budget and one that is much more reflective of free market, anti regulatory overreach, pro tax relief policies that cuts out wasteful spending.
+But in terms of a budget and one that is much more reflective of free market, anti-regulatory overreach, pro-tax relief policies that cuts out wasteful spending, that budget should be very Trumpy and it should have the hallmarks of President Trump this year.

-So but let me say something else about Obamacare.
+So, but let me say something else about Obamacare.

 That sucker has lots of tentacles and runs very deep.